vuex-orm/plugin-axios/docs/guide/usage.md

 # Usage

 Vuex ORM Axios adds an asynchronous method `api()` to all models which, when called, instantiates a new axios request for a model.
-From these requests, you're able to persist data to the store automatically.
+From these requests, models are able to persist data to the store automatically.

 For example, a `User` model may typically want to fetch all users and persist the response to the store.
 Vuex ORM Axios can achieve this by performing a simple request: